 For those that prefer fish to any other kind of meat can use it as a substitute for beef or chicken.
 Fish is high in protein, niacin and folic acid and it has a natural flavor not found in other types of meat.
 It is also ideal when eaten along with the many vegetable dishes since it does not affect the diet.
 Keep in mind that fish must be served grilled.
 Grilling it is a great choice since it reduces the need of cooking oil and yet keeps its flavors intact even after grilling.

 While most people can feel a little deprived with the limited meat choices on the GM diet, what they cannot complain is the lack of dairy.
 Dairy products can be eaten while on the diet.
 Dairy products such as eggs, milk and yogurt form an essential part of the diet.
-Eggs can be consumed during Day 2 and Day 7, while yogurt can be eaten during Day 4 and Day 7.
+Eggs can be consumed during days 5 and 6 as a meat replacement.
+While yogurt can be eaten during Day 4.
 Milk is essential during Day 4 as it is paired with bananas.
 Milk and yogurt however should be fat-free so that they do not contribute to the buildup of calories in the system.

 Tips for Non-Vegetarians